Master of Social Work

 Curriculum

-The curriculum provides two basic models for two different groups of students: a) those who are coming to the University with a completed non-social work bachelor’s degree and wish to earn a master’s degree; and b) those who are coming to the University with a CSWE accredited social work bachelor's degree and wish to earn a master's degree.
+The curriculum provides two basic models for two different groups of students: a) those who are coming to the University with a completed non-social work bachelor’s degree and wish to earn a master’s degree; and b) those who are coming to the University with a CSWE accredited social work bachelor's degree awarded within the last ten years and wish to earn a master's degree.

 In the MSW program, student learning outcomes are described as competencies and practice behaviors.
 For a full discussion of these competencies and practice behaviors at both the Generalist and Specialized Practice levels, please click here.